 Where are you God?

 I was recently in the hospital for a period of 10 days because my son, James Michael, was having trouble breathing when he was born.
 Going through an unexpected stay in the hospital is always difficult, but when it isn’t you, but your new baby who must be hospitalized it takes the pain and hardship in the trial and magnifies it to a level that you cannot put to words.
 My son had a condition where his hematocrit was too high (75% when we were checked in – way too high).
-The doctors described his blood as “sludge blood” because it was too full of blood cells.
+The doctors described his blood as “sludge blood” because it was too full of blood cells and couldn’t flow through his veins very easily.
 This required them to take blood samples and check his blood sugar levels every couple of hours.
-Therefore what was happening was our baby was being pricked and poked every 2 hours for the first 10 days of his young life.
-To make this awful situation worse his blood was so thick that half the time it clotted all of the tests, so the pokes weren’t simply one and done events.
+What this looked like was was our new baby being pricked and poked to regularly draw blood almost every 2 hours for the first 10 days of his young life.
+To make this awful situation worse his blood was so thick that half the time it clotted all of the tests, so the pokes were never one and done events.
 They had to repeated, sometimes 3-4 times for a single successful sample!
 We never left his side during the entire ordeal, and so we had to witness his very first experience in life being regular, painful stabs that James didn’t expect and didn’t understand.

 As young parents this is the most difficult experience my wife and I have ever had.
 To see our new baby suffering and being helpless to deliver him from the pain was terrible.
 Test after test and scary news following more scary news seemed to plague us for what felt like an eternity.
 But as we traveled through the darkest storm that we have faced to this day we had something that so many people who enter trials like these do not have – our faith.
 In the midst of the struggle Jessi and I deliberately and resolutely determined to only focus on one thing through the storm – the faithfulness of God who loves us and is our Deliverer.
 The scripture that resounded within us over and over again the entire time happened to be from the beginning of the book of James (also the name of our son):